 Part II: Lust In Paradise (Solitary)?

-The authors say the human specie is obsessed by sex.
+The authors say the human specie is obsessed with sex.

 And before the agricultural revolution sex used to be more of a shared thing, and not such a big thing.